cloudmesh-community/fa18-523-61/project-report/report.md

 dogs['followers_count'][1]
 ```

 Within Natural Language Processing, there are textual components that do not provide any significance to the analysis.
 These are referred to as stopwords.
-Some examples of stopwords are *is*, *the*, and *is*.
+Some examples of stopwords are *is*, *the*, and *and*.
 Stopwords should be removed during the processing step to eliminate unnecessary information from being included in the analysis [@www-xpo6-com].
-The nltk python library has contains a corpus library of which contains a comprehensive list of stopwords.
+The nltk python library has contains a corpus library of which contains a comprehensive list of stopwords that can be used within the script.

 ```python
 import nltk